TensorStack-AI/Diffuse/README.md

 - **CogVideoX:** CogVideoXPipeline, CogVideoXImageToVideoPipeline, CogVideoXVideoToVideoPipeline
 - **Kandinsky5:** Kandinsky5T2IPipeline, Kandinsky5I2IPipeline, Kandinsky5T2VPipeline, Kandinsky5I2VPipeline
 - **StableDiffusionXL:** StableDiffusionXLPipeline, StableDiffusionXLImg2ImgPipeline, StableDiffusionXLControlNetPipeline, StableDiffusionXLControlNetImg2ImgPipeline
+- **SkyReelsV2Pipeline:** SkyReelsV2DiffusionForcingPipeline, SkyReelsV2DiffusionForcingImageToVideoPipeline, SkyReelsV2DiffusionForcingVideoToVideoPipeline

 ---

-## Installation
+## Installation & Upgrading

 ### 1. Installer Version
+*Best for a standard Windows setup with automatic shortcuts.*

+* **New Install & Upgrade:**
-1. Download and run **Diffuse_vX.X.X.exe**
+    1. Download and run `Diffuse_vX.X.X.exe`.
-2. Follow the on-screen instructions
+    2. Follow the on-screen instructions.

+---

 ### 2. Standalone Version
+*Best for custom drive locations.*

+**New Install:**
-1. Download and extract **Diffuse_vX.X.X.zip**
+1. Download and extract `Diffuse_vX.X.X.zip` to your preferred folder.
+2. Run `Diffuse.exe`.

-   *A fast SSD with plenty of free space is recommended, as model downloads can be large.*
+**Note:** A fast SSD with plenty of free space is highly recommended, as model downloads can be large.

-2. Run **Diffuse.exe**

-Diffuse will automatically:
-   - Install an isolated portable Python runtime
-   - Create the required virtual environment
+**To Upgrade:**
-   - Download the selected model from Hugging Face
+1. Download the new version.
+2. Extract the contents.
+3. Copy and overwrite all files into your existing Diffuse folder.

+**Note:** Overwriting ensures your existing configurations and downloaded models remain intact while updating the core app.

+---

-### First-run notice
+### First-run Notice
-On first launch or when loading a model for the first time, setup may take several minutes while Python, dependencies, and model files are downloaded and initialized.
-This is expected behavior.
+On the first launch or when loading a model for the first time, setup may take several minutes while components are initialized. **This is expected behavior.**

+Diffuse will automatically handle the following:
+* **Portable Python:** Installs an isolated, portable Python runtime.
+* **Environment:** Creates the required virtual environment.
+* **Models:** Downloads the selected model files from Hugging Face.

-No manual Python setup is required.
+No manual Python setup or coding knowledge is required.

 ### Device Support
 Supports CUDA based devices